 - increased knowledge of IT.

-For careers such as law, lecturing and teaching, further qualifications are essential.
-For careers such as journalism and advertising, a postgraduate qualification may be useful, but it is relevant work experience that is essential.
-To decide if further study is necessary you should research the career areas that interest you to find out if you'll need to take further study.
+For careers in law, lecturing and teaching, you'll need further qualifications.
+In areas such as journalism and advertising, you may find a postgraduate qualification useful, but relevant work experience is essential.
+Research the careers that interest you to find out if you'll need to take further study.

 What do philosophy graduates do?